yusale9/student-showcase/student-work/adam-friedmann/api-final-project/GET-bill.md

 Name | type | Description
 -----| -----| -----------
-orderNumber | int | The order ID number used to generate the bill. timestamp | ISO 8601 timestamp | The date and time when the bill was generated. totalCost | float | The total cost of all the items on the bill. items | Array\<item\> | An array of `item` objects representing all the items on the bill.
+orderNumber | int | The order ID number used to generate the bill. timestamp | ISO 8601 timestamp | The date and time when the app generated the bill. totalCost | float | The total cost of all the items on the bill. items | Array\<item\> | An array of `item` objects representing all the items on the bill.